Reading List: Abraham Lincoln

 The National Trust's connection to President Abraham Lincoln runs deep.
 We're proud to co-steward President's Lincoln's Cottage in Washington D.C., and our HOPE Crew program has worked to restore his boyhood home.

-Is there a lover of history, presidents, or "Honest Abe" himself in your life?
-A search of Amazon.com uncovers over 40,000 books about or relating to Abraham Lincoln, but don't get overwhelmed as you look for the perfect gift.
-We've handpicked a few of our favorites, from robust biographies to less reverent tomes, to help guide you towards holiday success.
+Is there a lover of history, presidents, or Lincoln himself in your life?
+A quick search uncovers over 40,000 books about or relating to Abraham Lincoln, but don't get overwhelmed as you look for the perfect gift.
+We've handpicked a few of our favorites, from robust biographies to less reverent tomes, to help guide you towards the right book for your mood.

 Lincoln: Speeches and Writings